JonathanWilbur/mueller-report/volume1.md

 for the special counsel's prosecution and declination decisions and to describe the investigation's main factual results.

-## Ii.
+## II.
 Russian "active Measures" Social Media Campaign

 The first form of Russian election influence came principally from the Internet research Agency, LLC (IRA), a Russian organization funded by Yevgeniy Viktorovich Prigozhin and